 The cleaning standards for Victorian health facilities aim to improve the quality of healthcare provision by ensuring that all risks involving cleaning are identified and managed in an appropriate manner.

-Addendum: Change to the Cleaning Standards Auditor requirements from 1 July 2016
+Addendum: Change to the Cleaning Standards auditing and reporting requirements from 1 July 2017